enzococca/createdir_proj/README.md

 ## License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the GNU General Public License v3.0 (GPL-3.0).
+For more details, see the [LICENSE](LICENSE) file included with this project.